Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Monrovia Canyon Park Information:

-Lower main gate is locked at 5:00 p.m.
+Lower main gate is locked at 5 p.m.

-Vehical entry fees - Cars: $5.00.
-Buses: $8.00 (National Forest Adventure pass not valid)
+(National Forest Adventure Pass not valid)

-Nature Center: 626-256-8282
+Contact: Community Center: 626-256-8246 | Nature Center: 626-256-8282

-Monrovia Canyon Park website: Home page
+Monrovia Canyon Park web page

 Trail Description:

-Bill Cull Trail (3.4 miles r.t.): From the lower parking area, walk past the entry station about 75 yards to the signed trailhead on the left.
+Monrovia Canyon Falls Bill Cull Trail (3.4 miles r.t.): From the lower parking area, walk past the entry station about 75 yards to the signed trailhead on the left.
 Walk past the sign and up the trail.
 Three switchbacks in the first quarter mile will have you traveling in the direction of all four cardinal compass points before you proceed in a northward direction up canyon.
 You'll be climbing steadily along the side of the canyon through a mature oak forest and chaparral.
 In about a half mile the trail crosses the tributary stream then cuts back southeast, crossing the main stream to reach a marked trail junction (reads 3/4 miles to the falls).
 If you go right, it's about a five-minute walk to the trailhead at the middle parking area (with restrooms).
 But to reach the falls, turn left and continue up steam.
 In three minutes you reach the Nature Center trail junction.
 If you turn sharp right it's less than a 2-minute walk ascending to the nature center.
 But go straight and In another minute the trail passes a check dam and crosses the creek, then climbs up the west slope paralleling the stream.
 The well-traveled trail ascends through lush green forest.
-In route you'll pass several check dams, providing soothing sounds of falling water.
+En route you'll pass several check dams, providing soothing sounds of falling water.
 After a net elevation gain of 720 feet from the entry station trailhead, you'll reach Monrovia Canyon Falls.
 Enjoy the beauty of the setting, then return the way you came.
 Or you can return via one of the two routes below and walk the road back down. icon

 Cabin Trail (from middle parking lot) (2.0 miles round trip): From the small parking lot next to the restrooms.
 Walk about 75 yards up the road; the trail begins on your left just before a hairpin turn.
 Follow the trail and in a few minutes you'll reach a trail junction where you join the main trail (this is where the Bill Cull trail intersects from the west).
 In another 0.2 mile you reach the unmarked Nature Center trail junction.
 Now follow the trail description from the Bill Cull Trail above.